Esakia Duals of Regular Heyting Algebras: Applications to Logic

-In this last section we conclude by pointing out some connections between the topics previously discussed and (propositional) dependence logic.
+We conclude by showing how the previous topological semantics can be extended to dependence logic, which, in its propositional version, can be seen as an extension of inquisitive logic in a larger signature.

-Dependence logic was introduced by V\"a\"an\"anen \cite{Vaananen2007-VNNDLA} as an extension of first-order logic with dependence atoms.
-A key aspect of dependence logic is that it is formulated in so-called \textit{team-semantics}, which was originally introduced by Hodges in \cite{Hodges}.
+Originally, dependence logic was introduced by V\"a\"an\"anen \cite{Vaananen2007-VNNDLA} as an extension of first-order logic with dependence atoms.
+A key aspect of dependence logic is that it is formulated in so-called \textit{team-semantics}, which was introduced by Hodges in \cite{Hodges}.
 In its propositional version, which was developed by Yang and V\"a\"an\"anen in \cite{Yang2016-YANPLO,Yang2017-YANPTL}, teams are simply sets of propositional assignments.
-It was soon observed in Yang's thesis \cite{yang2014extensions} -- see also in \cite{Ciardelli2016,Yang2016-YANPLO} -- that the team semantics of propositional logic actually coincides with the state-based semantics of inquisitive logic, thus establishing an important connection between dependence and inquisitive logic, which has later been object of several investigations.
+It was soon observed in Yang's thesis \cite{yang2014extensions} -- see also \cite{Ciardelli2016,Yang2016-YANPLO} -- that the team semantics of propositional dependence logic actually coincides with the state-based semantics of inquisitive logic, thus establishing an important connection between dependence and inquisitive logic.

-In this section we shall explore a further aspect of this connection and we will illustrate the relation between propositional dependence logic and regular Heyting algebras.
+We explore here a further aspect of this connection and we illustrate the relation between propositional dependence logic and regular Esakia spaces.
 In particular, we will adapt the completeness proof of \cref{algebraic.completeness.dna} so as to obtain a sound and complete topological semantics for dependence logic.

-\subsection{Syntax and Semantics}
+\subsubsection{Syntax and Semantics}

-Dependence logic can be seen as an extension of inquisitive logic in a larger vocabulary $\langInqI$, which adds the so-called tensor operator to the signature of intuitionistic logic.
-Dependence logic can be thus presented in the following syntax $\langInqI$:
+Propositional dependence logic can be seen as an extension of inquisitive logic in a larger vocabulary $\langInqI$, which adds the so-called tensor operator to the signature of intuitionistic logic.
+Formulas of dependence logic are thus defined recursively as follows:

+where $p\in\at$.
 We define $\neg\alpha:=\alpha\to\bot$ and we say that a formula is \textit{standard} if it does not contain any instance of $\lor$.
 We provide this syntax with the usual team semantics.
-We recall that a propositional \textit{assignment} (also \textit{valuation}) is a map $w:\at\to 2$ and that a \textit{team} is a set of assignments $t\in \wp( 2^\at)$.
+We recall that a propositional \textit{assignment} is a map $w:\at\to 2$ and that a \textit{team} is a set of assignments $t\in \wp( 2^\at)$.
 The team semantics of dependence logic is then defined as follows.

 \begin{definition}[Team Semantics] The notion of a formula $\phi\in\langInqI$ being \textit{true in a team} $t\in \wp({2^\at})$ is defined as follows:

 \end{definition}